Rosenberg Institute 2017 Fall Seminar at EOS Center: Dr. Cassia Pianca

 by Dr. Cassia Pianca, Marine Scientist at Coastal Oceanography Lab from EOS Center, San Francisco State University.

-“Dr. Cassia Pianca has a Bachelor’s degree in Oceanography and a Master of Sciences in Geological Oceanography from the University of Sao Paulo, Brazil, and a PhD in Physical-Geological Oceanography from University of Sao Paulo in collaboration with Oregon State University.
+“Dr. Cassia Pianca has a Bachelor’s degree in Oceanography and a Master of Science in Geological Oceanography from the University of Sao Paulo, Brazil, and a Ph.D. in Physical-Geological Oceanography from the University of Sao Paulo in collaboration with Oregon State University.
 After graduate school, Dr. Pianca conducted research at Rutgers University on sediment dynamics and circulation in Jamaica Bay, New York.
-Her research area is centered in the study of coastal and estuarine processes, focusing in sediment transport and morphodynamics, beach processes, sandbar and bedforms evolution, swash processes, measurements of nearshore waves and currents, and application of remote sensing to nearshore processes.”
+Her research area is centered on the study of coastal and estuarine processes, focusing on sediment transport and morphodynamics, beach processes, sandbar, and bedforms evolution, swash processes, measurements of nearshore waves and currents, and application of remote sensing to nearshore processes.”